Melissa Ray

 Melissa Ray (born 25 April 1984) is an association football player who represented New Zealand at international level.

 Ray made her Football Ferns début as a substitute in 9-0 World Cup qualifier win over Cook Islands on 9 April 2003, and finished her international career with eight caps to her credit.

+Ray was one of the first New Zealand LGBT+ citizens to marry her then partner, Tash Vitali, after the Marriage (Definition of Marriage) Amendment Bill entered into law.
+The wedding made international news, but the marriage ended a year later.